 Hairdressing and Barbering Sector to Protest in Parliament Square

-The hair and barbering sector is urged to take action by supporting the Salon Owners and Employers action day that will take place on March 17th in central London.
+On 17th March the hair and barbering sector took action by supporting the Salon Owners and Employers action day in central London.

 The British Hair Consortium is urging for the whole industry to pull together to show its support for tax reform.
 Hairdressing and beauty salon owners are calling on Chancellor Rachel Reeves to throw the sector an economic lifeline, and it is hoped that a ‘Save Our Salons’ rally will get the attention of the media and Government.